Skip to main content

 Antibody testing lets doctors look for antibodies in blood.

-How Is Antibody Testing for Coronavirus (COVID-19) Done?
+How Is Antibody Testing for COVID-19 Done?

-Experts are still studying how to use antibody testing during the pandemic.
 For now, it seems that only people participating in research studies should get these tests.
 Sometimes doctors will check for antibodies in a specific situation (such as when a child is in the hospital with MIS-C).

 Antibody testing isn't recommended for most people because: